msaunby/esp-power-saver/README.md

 ## Scheduling

 Raspberry Pi computers, other than the new RPi 5, do not have real-time-clock (RTC) hardware.
-To determine the current time and date, the computer uses its Internet connection or and attached device to get the current time from an Internet Time Server.
+To determine the current time and date, the computer uses its Internet connection or an attached device to get the current time from an Internet Time Server.

 ### Internet access